 In estimating empirical models, we use the following information from the data: nominal wages, sex, employment status, age, tenure, total years of work experience, years of education, prefecture of residence, occupation, number of employees at workplace, and industry.
-We use the samples who worked at the same firm for two consecutive years.8 Those who were self-employed, working in family businesses, switching jobs, or unemployed are excluded.9 somewhat small; (4) the average educational level is slightly higher; and (5) the average household income is slightly lower.
+We use the samples who worked at the same firm for two consecutive years.
+Those who were self-employed, working in family businesses, switching jobs, or unemployed are excluded.